nortizcode/100DaysOfCode/r1-log.md

 ###RID44
 Today I kept hammering through my JavaScript lessons.
 Realizing there is so much to learn.
 Also did some research for more recipes to add to my nmrecipes website.
 Needs to be updated

+###RID45
+Today i worked on my excersizes and reading in a smarter way to learn JS